Audi Q5 SUV

 4/5

 Inevitably, the 2.0-litre TDI diesel, 2.0-litre TFSI petrol and even the 369-horsepower SQ5 can’t measure up to instant-on performance of modern electric cars, but they’re all engines with at least decent oomph, and in the case of the SQ5 and its 4.5-second 0-62mph time, genuinely thrilling performance.
-The diesel is probably the best middle ground for now, with decent punch — aided, as are all the engines, by a 48-volt mild-hybrid system with an electric motor — and it’s faster to get to 62mph than the 2.0 petrol.
-The SQ5’s V6 engine, though, is kind of addictive, with a sharp metallic bark from the exhausts every time you use the gearshift paddles for the seven-speed automatic gearbox, and sufficient thrust to keep things interesting on a twisty mountain road.
+The diesel is probably the best middle ground for now, with decent performance aided by a 48-volt mild-hybrid system with an electric motor.
+It's faster to get to 62mph than the 2.0 petrol.
+The SQ5’s V6 engine has a sharp metallic bark from the exhausts every time you use the gearshift paddles for the seven-speed automatic gearbox, and sufficient thrust to keep things interesting on a twisty mountain road.
+The most sensible choice is the plug-in hybrid, not only because it's cheap to tax as a company car, but because if you keep it topped up with charge it could feasibly never dip into its fuel tank.
+Nice.

 Lease deals